JuliaReach/LazySets.jl/docs/src/man/getting_started.md

 Hyperplane{Float64,Array{Float64,1}}([1.0, 1.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0], 0.5)
 ```
 defines the hyperplane $H : \{ x \in \mathbb{R}^{10} : x_1 + x_2 = 1/2\}$.
 The `Hyperplane` constructor
-(and other constructors) automatically work with ModelingToolkit's variables once `using ModelingToolkit` is ran
+(and other constructors) automatically work with Symbolics's variables once `using Symbolics` is ran
 in your session.
 Another optional dependency is [Polyhedra.jl](http://github.com/JuliaPolyhedra/Polyhedra.jl)
 that is used whenever you want to work with concrete polyhedra representations in dimension higher than 2, e.g.
 to solve the vertex enumeration problem (converting from constraint to vertex representation of a polytope).